vincenzo-gulisano/romeo/image/exp_logs_paras.md

 1. change the reward function
 ![Alt text](/image/Exp15/reward_function_exp15_1.png)
 ![Alt text](/image/Exp15/reward_function_exp15_2.png)
-2. 150 episodes for linear and synthetic
+2. 150 episodes for linear and synthetic with WEAAW policy

+## Exp15.1
+1. another 150 episodes for synthetic with WEAAW

+## Exp15.2
+1. 150 episodes for linear and synthetic with WEAOB, EAOB and AOB